top of page

 • Practical drills in simulated environments

-By mastering these skills, your team can respond quickly and confidently during emergencies.
-This reduces the risk of injury or fatality and ensures compliance with safety regulations.
+Mastering these skills enables teams to respond quickly and confidently during emergencies, reducing the risk of injury or fatality and supporting regulatory compliance.

-You will learn about the different types of breathing apparatus, such as self-contained breathing apparatus (SCBA) and supplied air respirators.
-Knowing the features and limitations of each type is crucial.
+Participants learn about various types of breathing apparatus, including self-contained breathing apparatus (SCBA) and supplied air respirators, as well as the features and limitations of each.

-Regular checks and maintenance keep the apparatus in working order.
-Training covers how to inspect seals, hoses, and air supply, and how to report faults.
+4. Maintenance and Inspection.
+Regular checks and maintenance ensure that the apparatus remains operational.
+Training covers inspection of seals, hoses, and air supply, as well as procedures for reporting faults.

 • Equipment updates: New models or technology may require updated training.